SAFC COVID-19 FAQ

 If Screen Australia is targeting late stage development, could the SAFC target earlier and mid-stage development?

-> Yes.
-We have taken on board the feedback from the Virtual Town Hall Meeting and will make Targeted Development open to projects at early and mid-stage development.
-However, the project will need to demonstrate a strong claim against the criteria; including the likelihood of the project being financed and produced within the next 12-18 months.
+Yes.
+We have taken on board the feedback from the Virtual Town Hall Meeting and has made Targeted Development open to projects at early and mid-stage development.
+However, the project needs to demonstrate a strong claim against the criteria; including the likelihood of the project being financed and produced within the next 12-18 months.
 Find out more about the Targeted Development Grant on our Development page.

-> The SAFC intends for Targeted Development to be a temporary measure, in response to the disruption to production.
+The SAFC intends for Targeted Development to be a temporary measure, in response to the disruption to production.
 SAFC will continually review and adapt its COVID-19 measures as the needs and circumstances of the SA Screen Industry change over time.

 Is the SAFC offering any professional/skills development opportunities or online training?

 On Friday 22 May the SAFC presented the SA Screen Survive and Thrive Workshop, a free business resilience training workshop especially for South Australian screen businesses delivered by award-winning creative industries business expert Monica Davidson of Creative Plus Business Group.
 The free 2.5 hour skills workshop was designed especially for sole traders, freelancers and microbusinesses operating in the SA screen sector to help them navigate the challenges of the COVID-19 crisis and take advantage of emerging opportunities.
 You can watch a free video replay of the workshop on Crowdcast.

 The SAFC has partnered with Mercury CX to provide a paid Master/Apprentice Program for experienced crew to mentor emerging crew.
 Applications from below-the-line crew to participate as mentees/apprentices in the program are now open until 8 July 2020, via Mercury CX.
 Find out more here.

 There are also State and Federal Government funds available for trainees and apprenticeships – see the quick links at the top of this page.